nassergonzalez/nested/examples/complete/README.md

-# Complete SQS Queue Example
+# Complete EC2 instance

-Configuration in this directory creates:
-- Queue using module default settings
-- FIFO (first-in, first-out) queue
-- Unencrypted queue (encryption disabled)
-- Queue encrypted with customer managed KMS key
-- Queue encrypted with default SQS SSE (server-side encryption) w/ separate dead-letter queue
-  - Dead letter queue created in separate module definition
-- Queue with dead-letter queue created in the same module defintion w/ queue policies for both the source queue and dead-letter queue
-- Disabled queue (no resources created)
+Configuration in this directory creates EC2 instances with different sets of arguments (with Elastic IP, with network interface attached, with credit specifications).

 ## Usage